MicrosoftDocs/learn/learn-pr/azure/multi-table-queries-with-kusto-query-language/includes/2-multi-table-queries.md

 | `rightsemi` | Right semi join<br />**Schema**: All columns from the left table<br />**Rows**: All records from the right table that match records from the left table | :::image type="icon" source="../media/2-join-right-semi.png" border="false"::: |
 | `rightanti`, `rightantisemi` | Right anti join and semi variant<br />**Schema**: All columns from the left table<br />**Rows**: All records from the right table that don't match records from the left table | :::image type="icon" source="../media/2-join-right-anti.png" border="false"::: |

-You'll notice that the default join type is `innerunique` and doesn't need to be specified.
-Nevertheless, it's best practice to always explicitly specify the join type for clarity.
+You'll notice that the default join kind is `innerunique`, and it doesn't need to be specified.
+Nevertheless, it's a best practice to always explicitly specify the join kind for clarity.

 As you progress through this module, you'll also learn about the `arg_min()` and `arg_max()` aggregation functions, the `as` operator as an alternative to the `let` statement, and the `startofmonth()` function to assist with grouping data by month.